Included with entry to the Gardens. Save on the price of your ticket when you book online

-Discover a new plant or fungi each month on a guided tour with our knowledgeable and enthusiastic staff.
-Go behind the scenes to areas of the Gardens not normally seen by the public.
-Gain an insight into the different aspects of work that Kew undertakes in areas of science, horticulture and conservation.
+During the guided tour you'll meet Kew's knowledgeable and enthusiastic staff and go behind the scenes to areas of the Gardens not normally seen by the public.
+You'll gain an insight into different aspects of work that Kew undertakes in areas of science, horticulture and conservation.

-Depending on the featured plant or fungi the tour could include a visit to the Jodrell Laboratory, the Herbarium or one our Nurseries.
+Depending on the featured plant or fungus the tour could include a visit to the Jodrell Laboratory, the Herbarium or one of our Nurseries.
 You'll see how Kew's research can be used to help people across the globe with re-forestation and finding alternative crops for farming in remote areas.

 Salvia is the largest genus in the mint family, the Lamiaceae.
 It currently contains more than 900 species from tropical and temperate regions of the world.

 Unlike other members of the family Salvia only has two stamens, rather than four.
 These two stamens have two heads connected by a long piece of tissue.
 The structure is associated with a special pollination mechanism – lever pollination.

 The bird or bee pollinator enters the flower to get nectar from the base of the corolla tube.
 During the process the pollen is deposited on the back of the pollinator’s head via a lever like mechanism.
 The pollen is then picked up by the stigma of the next flower visited.

 Scientists had assumed, because of this pollination mechanism, that Salvia shared a single common ancestor.
 DNA sequencing has shown this is not the case.

 Salvia caymanensis (Cayman Sage) appears on the list of endangered species as Critically Endangered.
 This means that there is a very real threat to its future survival – until 2007 it was thought to be extinct.